TadaTeruki/worley-particle/PARTICLEMAP.md

 ## Features

-This library provides `WorleyMap` class to parse and handle the data.
+This library provides `ParticleMap` class to parse and handle the data.

 - Read data from file
 - Interpolation